NeoResearch/nef-learn/index.markdown

 {% include stack.html stack="1 2 3 5 6 4" %}

+### Exercises

+**Exercise:** practice stack opcodes a little bit.

+{% include editor.html neovm=true size="small"%}

+In next sections, we will see stack opcodes that receive parameters from stack.

 ### `roll` (opcode `0x7a`)

 `roll` reads `n` and moves `n`-th element to top stack.
 Example: